ordina-jworks/ordina-jworks.github.io/_posts/2016-05-12-JS-Conf-Budapest-day-1.md

 </p></blockquote>

 #### How does npm look up packages?
-In contrast to what most people think, npm does not download it's modules from GitHub or other version control systems.
+In contrast to what most people think, npm does not download its modules from GitHub or other version control systems.
 They would not like it that such an amount of data is transferred on a daily basis.

 In short npm does this: You -> CLI -> Registry.
 Let's dive in.

-1. First npm will take a look at your local cache and see if the package your are looking for is present.
+1. First, npm will take a look at your local cache and see if the package your are looking for is present.
-2. Next it will resort to the CDN network and will use a server whos is the closest to your position as possible.
+2. Next, it will resort to the CDN network and use the server which is the closest as possible to your position.
-3. Finally, if npm can't find the package in local cache or the CDN network, it will look up in the registry.
-The registry is a set of servers all around the world and will try to match the best version that you are looking for.
+3. Finally, if npm can't find the package in local cache or the CDN network, it will look it up in the registry.
+The registry is a set of servers all around the world and it will try to match the best version that you are looking for.

 #### EACCESS error
 A lot of people have issues with EACCESS errors because they used sudo to install things.
-The easy solution is to always keep on using sudo BUT we can [easily fix npm permission issues](https://docs.npmjs.com/getting-started/fixing-npm-permissions).
+The easy solution is to always keep on using sudo, BUT we can [easily fix npm permission issues](https://docs.npmjs.com/getting-started/fixing-npm-permissions).

 #### package.json
-Don't write your `package.json` yourself, let NPM do it!
+Don't write your `package.json` yourself.
+Let NPM do it!
 It will always do it better.
-Use `npm init` which will ask some basic questions and will generate `package.json` for you.
+Use `npm init`, which will ask you some basic questions and generate `package.json` for you.

 #### Scopes
 A new feature in npm is scopes.